-- A team manager/coach who is suspended from carrying out his function may follow the match for which he is suspended from the stands only.
-He may not enter the dressing room, tunnel or technical area before or during the match, nor may he communicate directly or indirectly with the team's players and/or technical staff during the match. - Suspensions imposed on a player-coach apply to his capacity both as a player and as a coach. - If a player who has been suspended for a minimum of three matches takes on the role of an official or manager/coach, any remaining part of the suspension is served in this new capacity, subject to the provisions of Article 65 of these regulations.
+- A team manager/coach who is sent off or suspended from carrying out his function may not be in the technical area or communicate directly or indirectly with the team's players and/or technical staff during the match.
+In addition, a team manager/coach who is suspended from carrying out his function may not enter the dressing room or tunnel before or during the match. - Suspensions imposed on a player-coach apply to his capacity both as a player and as a coach. - If a player who has been suspended for a minimum of three matches takes on the role of an official or manager/coach, any remaining part of the suspension is served in this new capacity, subject to the provisions of Article 65 of these regulations.

-Article 63 - Enforceability
+Article 63 Enforceability